mcneel/docify/apisite/content/posts/rhino-render-renderpanels.md

 ---
-title: "Rhino.Render.RenderPanels"
+title: "RenderPanels"
 draft: false
 ---

+*Namespace: Rhino.Render*

+   This class is used to extend the standard Render user interface

-# Methods
+## Methods
-## static object FromRenderSessionId(PlugIn plugIn,Type panelType,Guid renderSessionId)
+#### static object FromRenderSessionId(PlugIn plugIn,Type panelType,Guid renderSessionId)
 - (summary)
      Get the instance of a render panel associated with a specific render session, this is useful when it is necessary to update a control from a

 - (since) 5.11
 - (returns) object This is some return comment
-## void RegisterPanel(PlugIn plugin,RenderPanelType renderPanelType,Type panelType,string caption,bool alwaysShow,bool initialShow)
+#### void RegisterPanel(PlugIn plugin,RenderPanelType renderPanelType,Type panelType,string caption,bool alwaysShow,bool initialShow)
 - (summary)
      Register custom render user interface with Rhino.
 This should only be done in .
 Panels